 Life Sciences and Technologies

-The School of Life Sciences and Technologies at Irvine Valley College offers a wide range of courses in the biological sciences as well as selected courses in environmental studies.
+The School of Life Sciences and Technologies at Irvine Valley College offers a wide range of courses in the biological sciences, as well as selected courses in environmental studies.
 The introductory courses focus on theories and concepts in five primary areas: cellular and molecular biology, genetics, evolution, ecology, and whole organism biology.

-Math and Computer Science
+Mathematics and Computer Science

 The Mathematics Department at Irvine Valley College seeks to contribute to the fulfillment of the college's mission by helping students enrolled in our courses achieve the following goals: develop proficiency in the use of mathematics needed to function in society, develop proficiency in the use of mathematics necessary for a given graduation degree or certificate of completion program, acquire mathematical knowledge and skills for further career achievement, acquire mathematical knowledge and skills for further academic study.